 The following are examples of exempt building works:

 - decks less than 1.5 metres above ground level

-- a garden shed less than 10sq metres and at least its height from the boundary
+- a garden shed less than 10sq metres, at least its height from the boundary and other buildings.

 - fencing less than 2.5 metres high